 Giovanni’s: A Terrific Trattoria on LeRay Street

-Giovanni’s would continue to operate on State Street, closing for one week in February of 1974 to remodel, only to see its owners, husband and wife Sam (Jr.) and Lillian (Morgia) Tufo announce plans to built a new restaurant.
+Giovanni’s would continue to operate on State Street, closing for one week in February of 1974 to remodel, only to see its owners, husband, and wife Sam (Jr.) and Lillian (Morgia) Tufo, announce plans to build a new restaurant.
 Per the Watertown Daily Times–

 A new restaurant in a one-story building to be constructed at 616 LeRay St. is planned by Sam and Lilian Tufo, 123 Cedar St., in partnership with Arthur and Agnes Zaremba, 204 Breen Ave.

 The property, for years the business site of Hawk Trailer Sales, has been acquired by the two couples who will be partners in operation of the new restaurant.
 The project is in the preliminary stage, awaiting completion of the detailed engineering and construction drawings.

 Mr. and Mrs. Tufo have owned and operated Giovanni’s Restaurant, 302 State St., for the past eleven years and are offering that business for sale.

 As planned now, the new restaurant at 616 LeRay St will have a bar room, dining room facilities to seat 100 and a 100-car parking lot.
 It will feature Italian food under a policy similar to Giovanni’s.
 Mr. Tufo said plans call for opening of the new restaurant this fall.